 - Improving soil health, as compost: holds moisture (so saves water); improves drainage; buffers soils that are very acidic or alkaline (that is, reduces either way); helps suppress plant disease, by encouraging a healthy and complete ecosystem; provides all the nutrients plants need.

-- Come to one of our workshops held on the 4th Sunday of every month.
+Come to one of our workshops held at the West Brunswick Community Garden on the 4th Sunday of every month.

 Composters & Supporters

 - Little River Cafe - Shop 7 208 Albion St, Brunswick, VIC - Jedda brings her compostables and coffee grounds to the garden, show her cafe some love in return!